Ann Arbor's Sustainable Energy Utility (SEU)

 What are the next steps for the proposed SEU?

-City Council is currently considering placing the SEU on the November 5, 2024 ballot.
-The question Council is currently considering putting on the ballot is:
+City Council has approved placing the SEU on the November 5, 2024 ballot.
+The question that will be presented to the voters is:

 The City of Ann Arbor proposes to create within its boundaries an opt-in, publicly owned Sustainable Energy Utility (“SEU") to (i) supply, generate, transmit, distribute, and store electricity, heat, cooling, light, and power (solely from renewable sources); and (ii) provide energy-related services.
 The SEU could, for example, provide individual or networked rooftop solar panels, heat pumps, geothermal systems, or batteries to customers to supplement existing utility services.
 The SEU will be fee-based.
 This proposal does not authorize new taxes.